Scottish Football: Fix the Foundations First

 At young ages, the game should fit the child.
 Small-sided games and futsal naturally create more repetition, more pressure, more transitions and more problem-solving moments.
 Players cannot hide.
 They are constantly involved.
 They have to pass, dribble, shoot, defend, move, scan and make decisions.

-Delay the process to 11v11 by 1 or 2 years and start with small sided games with a focus on developing players and creating an environment where the child can play freely and express themselves.
+Delay the process to 11v11 by 1 or 2 years and start with small sided games with a focus on developing players and creating an environment where the children can play freely and express themselves.

 Like other nations, I would start at 2v2's and have any many kids playing as possible.
 High intensity, and tiered based on ability and physicality rather than age.
 Let the kids play instead of overcoaching.